- Teaches students:

 Flute students must own a well maintained flute, as an instrument that is out of adjustment causes frustration and can initiate bad habits.
 In addition, the student must also have a metronome and tuner, a music stand, flute repertoire, and an assignment book for me to write down each week's assignments.

-Piano students must have a working acoustic piano or digital piano (not a keyboard) in their home for piano lessons.
+Piano students must have a working acoustic piano or digital piano in their home for piano lessons.
 The student must also have a metronome, piano repertoire, and an assignment book for each week's assignments.

 Private instruction in Flute and Piano.